-The 6 Hz pulse output from the 7750SRG-HD can be connected directly to the 6Hz BNC or to pin 1 of the Parallel I/O connector on the rear of the Afterburner.
-(Pin 1 is the default input, other pins can be assigned to this function GPI FUNC menu items - see section 3.6.1.1) If you are using another source for the 6 Hz pulse make sure that it is a TTL level signal that observes the timing shown in Figure 4-3.
+The 6 Hz pulse output from the 7751SRG-HD or 5600MSC can be connected directly to the 6Hz BNC or to pin 1 of the Parallel I/O connector on the rear of the Afterburner.
+Pin 1 is the default input, other pins can be assigned to this function GPI FUNC menu items (see section 3.6.1.1) or by setting the appropriate system parameter value using Keylog KeyLog TRACKERTM.
+If you are using another source for the 6 Hz pulse make sure that it is a TTL level signal that observes the timing shown in Figure 4-1.
+You need to configure the 6 Hz source using KeyLog TrackerTM or use the 30 vs 24 Reference menu item on on the Video menu.